On the Galois structure of units in totally real $p$-rational number fields: Factor equivalence, theorems of Burns and regulator constant

 \begin{defi} (cf. \cite{Bartel14, cassou1989functions, deSmit}) Let $G$ be a finite group and $X$ be an abelian group written multiplicatively.
-A function $f \colon S(G) \to X$ is said to be factorisable if there exists an injection of abelian groups $\psi : X \hookrightarrow Y$ for some $Y$ and a function $g \colon \mathrm{Irr}(G) \to Y$ defined on a full set $\mathrm{Irr}(G)$ of isomorphism classes of irreducible complex characters of $G$ such that
+A function $f \colon \mathscr{S}(G) \to X$ is said to be factorisable if there exists an injection of abelian groups $\psi : X \hookrightarrow Y$ for some $Y$ and a function $g \colon \mathrm{Irr}(G) \to Y$ defined on a full set $\mathrm{Irr}(G)$ of isomorphism classes of irreducible complex characters of $G$ such that

-holds for all $H \in S(G)$, where $\langle \chi, \mathbb{C}[G/H] \rangle$ denotes the multiplicity of $\chi$ in the representation $\mathbb{C}[G/H]$. \end{defi}
+holds for all $H \in \mathscr{S}(G)$, where $\langle \chi, \mathbb{C}[G/H] \rangle$ denotes the multiplicity of $\chi$ in the representation $\mathbb{C}[G/H]$. \end{defi}

 In \cite{Burns1, Burns2, Frolich4}, Fr$\ddot{\textrm{o}}$hlich and Burns focused on the case when $G$ is abelian.
-In that case, the factorisability of a function $f : S(G) \longrightarrow X$ can be studied by the \textit{factorisable quotient} $\tilde{f}$ of $f$.
-For a finite abelian group $G$, let us define a binary relation on $G$ by saying that $x,y \in G$ are related if they generate the same cyclic subgroup of $G$.
-Then, the relation is an equivalence relation.
-We call each equivalence class $D$ a \textit{division} of $G$.
-For a function $f : S(G) \longrightarrow X$, we can define an associated function $f'$ on the set of divisions of $G$ with image in $X$ by
+In this situation, the factorisability of a function $f : \mathscr{S}(G) \longrightarrow X$ can be studied via its \textit{factorisable quotient} $\tilde{f}$.
+For a finite abelian group $G$, define a binary relation on $G$ by declaring $x,y \in G$ to be related if and only if they generate the same cyclic subgroup of $G$.
+This defines an equivalence relation, and we call each equivalence class $D$ a \textit{division} of $G$.
+Given a function $f : \mathscr{S}(G) \longrightarrow X$, we associate a function $f'$ on the set of divisions of $G$ with values in $X$ by